Table of Contents

 In addition to the rights described above, California's "Shine the Light" law (Civil Code Section §1798.83) permits California residents that have an established business relationship with us to request certain information regarding our disclosure of certain types of personal information to third parties for their direct marketing purposes during the immediately preceding calendar year.

 To make such a request, please send an email to email@example.com.

-The disclosures in this section apply solely to individual residents of the States of Colorado, Connecticut, Virginia, and Utah.
-Privacy laws in these states give residents certain rights with respect to their personal data, when they take effect over the course of 2023.
+The disclosures in this section apply solely to individual residents of the States of Colorado, Connecticut, Montana, Oregon, Texas, Utah, and Virginia.
+Privacy laws in Colorado, Connecticut, Utah, and Virginia give residents certain rights with respect to their personal data, and privacy laws in Montana, Oregon, and Texas will give residents certain rights with respect to their personal data when they take effect over the course of 2024.
 Those rights include: